MarkZsombor/React-Book-List/README.md

 A simple react app made to learn the basics of Redux

-Project uses a React boilerplate found [here](https://github.com/StephenGrider/ReduxSimpleStarter).
+This project was started using the boilerplate found [here](https://github.com/MarkZsombor/ReduxSimpleStarter).